A new way to test the Cosmological Principle: measuring our peculiar velocity and the large scale anisotropy independently: A new method

 Although both dipoles contain the same sources, the respective contributions from shot noise, $\dsnNC$ and $\dsnW$, are different because of the random distribution of the weights (see \secref{s:new_SN}).

-Of the three contributions, the intrinsic dipole $\dint$ is the only one that is equal in both expressions \eqref{eq:dNC_and_dW_1} and \eqref{eq:dNC_and_dW_2}, because both include exactly the same sources and their clustering.
-Here, we neglect an intrinsic dipole in the weights and thus also correlations between the intrinsic clustering in the observed number density and the weights.
-In other words, we assume that the properties of a source are independent of its position in our simulations.
-This is not exact since there are effects that lead to fluctuations in the number density and also change the source properties such as the flux, size or redshift of the source, e.g., the bulk flow velocity, defined as the root mean square velocity of all sources with respect to the background cosmology.
-The bulk flow velocity changes the flux due to the Doppler effect, which, together with a flux limit, leads to an anisotropy in the number density, which in turn is correlated with the flux of the sources.
-We calculate the bulk flow in Appendix~\ref{app:bulk_flow} for the applications we consider here, finding a velocity of approximately $2\times 10^{-5}$, smaller than $2\%$ of our expected $\beta$.
-Other effects, e.g., from gravitational potentials or lensing are expected to be of similar order or even smaller.
-Therefore, in the $\Lambda$CDM model, neglecting any intrinsic weights leads to a systematic uncertainty of approximately $2\%$ in comparing our velocity with the velocity inferred from the CMB dipole.
+Of the three contributions, the intrinsic dipole $\dint$ is the only one that is equal in both expressions \eqref{eq:dNC_and_dW_1} and \eqref{eq:dNC_and_dW_2}, because both include exactly the same sources and their clustering. \ch{Here, we assume that the properties of a source are independent of the source's position.
+While this is true for the properties in the rest frame of each source, it is not exact for the observed properties of the sources.
+These can be intrinsically biased in different directions on the sky, e.g. through velocity or gravitational potentials.} \ch{ For one, this leads to fluctuations in the number density which are included in our simulations (see Appendix~\ref{app:Dip-int}).
+Additionally, the weights that depend on the flux, size and redshift might differ somewhat in different directions even for an observer at rest, which is not accounted for.
+In the following, we argue by which amount this simplification can systematically affect the measurement.
+To do so, we exemplarily investigate the bulk flow velocity, defined as the root mean square velocity of all sources with respect to the background cosmology. } \ch{ The bulk flow changes the flux, redshift and size due to the Doppler effect and therefore induces an intrinsic dipole in the weights.} We calculate the bulk flow in Appendix~\ref{app:bulk_flow} for the applications we consider here, finding a velocity of approximately $2\times 10^{-5}$, less than $2\%$ of our expected $\beta$.
+Other effects \ch{that can also lead to a dipolar bias of the weights}, e.g., from gravitational potentials or lensing are expected to be of similar order or even smaller.
+Therefore, in the $\Lambda$CDM model, neglecting \ch{the intrinsic dipole in the} weights leads to a systematic uncertainty of approximately $2\%$ in comparing our velocity with the velocity inferred from the CMB dipole.